Tom Steyer: 2024 presidential election

 In 2023, Steyer held a fundraiser for President Joe Biden's re-election bid for the White House in his San Francisco home.

-2026 gubernatorial bid
+2026 California gubernatorial campaign

-In November 2025, Steyer entered the race to succeed Gavin Newsom as Governor of California, framing himself as an outsider focused on affordability and unafraid to "change up the system" in an open race without a clear frontrunner.
+In November 2025, Steyer entered the 2026 race to succeed Gavin Newsom (who is term-limited) as governor of California.
+Steyer portrayed himself as an outsider focused on affordability and unafraid to "change up the system" in an open race without a clear front-runner.